lindauruchurtu/datasciencecoursera/gettingandcleaningdata/CodeBook.md

 ### Notes

 The ``run_analysis.R`` script is fully commented and supplementary information can be obtained there.
+This code book does not include the explanations behind the features of the original study.
+For more information, we refer the user to the project page at the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).